arg3n41ck/web-chat-react/README.md

-#### :computer: This project is a video chat web application developed using React, NodeJS, ExpressJS and Socket.IO technologies.
+#### :computer: :telephone_receiver: This project is a video chat web application developed using React, NodeJS, ExpressJS and Socket.IO technologies.
 The web application allows users to communicate with each other in real time via video chat.